How Much Is a Pinch? Understanding Recipe Measurements

 Imagine this:

-You’ve chopped your potatoes, taken the meat out of the fridge, and washed the herbs.
+You’ve chopped your potatoes, taken the meat out of the fridge, and washed the tomatoes.
+Everything is ready.

 Then you read: “Add a pinch of salt, a dash of pepper.”